EddieMachete/rhi-ui-isncsci/README.md

 In your browser, open the *test/index.html* file to run the tests for a particular component.
 In your browser, open the *demo/index.html* file to view the demo for a particular component.
 -->
+1. In the root of the project folder run the ```tsc --p tsconfig-core.json``` command.
-1. In the root of the project folder run the ```npm run tsc``` command.
+2. In the root of the project folder run the ```npm run tsc``` command.
-2. Navigate to demo that you want to view to see the result (e.g. http://127.0.0.1:8081/demo/rhi-ui-isncsci-wide/)
+3. Navigate to demo that you want to view to see the result (e.g. http://127.0.0.1:8081/demo/rhi-ui-isncsci-wide/)

 #Contribute
 When working on this project, follow these steps: